isc-projects/kea/doc/sphinx/kea-messages.rst

     No subnet selected because no suitable address to use for subnet selection was found.

 Logged at debug log level 40.
-A debug message issued when the server could not find a suitable address to use for subnet selection.
+This debug message is issued when the server could not find a suitable address to use for subnet selection.

 DHCPSRV_SUBNET6_SELECT_BY_ADDRESS_NO_MATCH